Hong Kong racing tips: Jim McGrath with his fancies for Happy Valley on Wednesday

 3.50

 Bets can be placed into Hong Kong pools with the Tote.
-The first race at Happy Valley on Wednesday is at 11.40am.
+The first race on Happy Valley's Wednesday card is at 11.40am BST.

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.